opengeospatial/ogcapi-records/README.md

 * JSON encoding
 * HTML encoding

 ⚠️ **These components are not independently implementable.
-You can use these components to implement several types of catalog [described below](#deployments).**
+You can use these components to implement several types of catalogs [described below](#deployments).**

 #### Record Core